 - Apple CEO Tim Cook is known for waking up at 3:45 a.m. each day (USA Today).
-As a result, he’s able to respond to around 800 emails per day, exercise, run a successful company, and still get 7 hours of sleep daily.
+As a result, Cook is able to respond to around 800 emails per day, exercise, run a successful company, and still get 7 hours of sleep daily.

 - Starbucks CEO Howard Schultz wakes up at 4:30 a.m.
-(Independent). and is able to walk his dogs and have coffee with his wife every morning as a result.
+(Independent). and is able to walk the dogs and have coffee with his wife every morning as a result.

-- Even actor Dwayne “The Rock” Johnson gets up at 4:00 a.m. to start working out according to his Facebook account, giving him an advantage over competitors.
+- Even actor Dwayne “The Rock” Johnson gets up at 4:00 a.m. to start working out according to Johnson's Facebook account, giving "The Rock" an advantage over competitors.

 You don't need to be a CEO or an action star to gain this competitive edge.
 This guide will show you how you can benefit from the simple habit of waking up early, and how to get started—even if you think you're a night owl.